BLOG

 • How often do you have to X and when did you start doing it?

-• Have you tried to find alternative solutions?
+• Have you tried to find other solutions?

 The initial questioning process helps discover more about your product's potential use case and how important it is, and make crucial business decisions about selling the product to your target market.